 This method does not send the password in plain text to the Have I been pwned? server.
 Instead, it first calculates the SHA-1 hash of the plain text password locally and then sends the first 5 characters of the hash to the service.
 Have I been pwned? returns a list of all the hashes that start with these 5 characters.
 The pwnedPassword function then checks the list to see if it contains our password.

 It returns either 0 if the password was not found in the Have I been pwned? database or a number greater than 0.
-This number represents the number of times this password was exposed in a breach.
+This number represents how often the password has been exposed in breaches.

 In a previous blog post, I described the process of how to download and import the Have I been pwned? password database into an embedded Xodus database.

-After following the steps from that blog post, you have a local Xodus database and can write a RestController that accesses this database.
-Then call the endpoint from a JavaScript application.
+After following the steps from that blog post, you have a local Xodus database.
+The Spring Boot sample below opens that database from the passwords.xodus.path property and exposes a RestController that returns the breach count for the submitted password.

 public class SelfHostedHibp {